Alma77/portfolio/src/Documents/BlogPost1/Consuming a RESTful API.md

 This closely resembles the default code I was given but now once I have the response body I will create a JavaScriptSerializer object provided by the Nancy.json library I added and deserialize the response body into an object of the SearchResults class I created.
 I will then return View(“Index”, results).
 What this does is tell the application to render the .cshtml file with the name I provided which will be Index.cshtml and pass along data in results to the view’s model.
 This brings us to **Step 3**.

-## Access and display the data I passsed to the View's Model
+## Access and display the data I passed to the View's Model

 ---